ahmad-ra/networkit/README.md

-# Windows 10 native support for NetworKit without WSL.
+# Windows 10 native support for NetworKit .

 this is an unofficial Development clone , and will be added to NetworKit original Dev branch when work is done, the original NetworKit repo : https://github.com/networkit/networkit